Leadership Experience Essay: Brian Chesky’s leadership style

 Transformational leadership is usually highly suited for organizations undergoing periods of radical change and hence high levels of uncertainty.
 Normally, such organizations are the ones going through a crisis or a transition.
 According to Carter et al., during organizational transitions, employees experience difficulties and tensions which hinder their capability to maintain their performance levels (2013).
 In such situations, the leader requires to influence and galvanize the mentality of employees in order to orient them towards the new organizational vision.
 Parallels can be drawn between an organization in transition and a startup.
 In a startup, there is also much uncertainty about the future.
 The organizational culture is a new one, as is the organizational vision and mission.
 Consequently, there is a need to galvanize the views of employees as well as their efforts towards the attainment of a shared organizational vision.
 Airbnb, being a startup, can therefore be thought of as having the same tensions, anxieties and demands present in an organization in transition.

 It has been noted that one of the instances during which transformative leadership is required is during times of crisis.
 Airbnb has been through such a period of crisis and Chesky’s approach towards dealing with the crisis exhibits aspects of transformative leadership.
 The specific crisis occurred in 2011, after a routine rental went horribly wrong.
 The individual renting the apartment burglarized and vandalized the rental house they were staying in (Shontell, 2011).
 The victim, EJ also suffered identity loss, as the perpetrator made away with copies of social security cards in addition to cash and jewelries.
 EJ deemed the initial response, an apology as unsatisfactory, and the story continued to attract much public attention.
-Chesky eventually made an all-important decision whereby he took responsibility offering an apology and announcing a $50000 guarantee to protect property (Chesky, 2011).
+Chesky eventually made an all important decision whereby he took responsibility offering an apology and announcing a $50000 guarantee to protect property (Chesky, 2011).
 The program was extended to EJ and other individuals who had suffered similar losses in the past.

 Chesky tends towards democratic leadership rather than autocratic leadership.
 This is one of the features of inherent in the transformational leadership approach.
 One of the dimensions of transformational leadership is individualized consideration, where the leader is concerned about providing employees with an opportunity for personal growth.
 An autocratic approach runs contrary to this dimension, and also represses the expression of creativity by employees.